maddy99hs/buddyloop-prototype/README.md

 Tech stack: HTML, CSS, vanilla JavaScript (no frameworks).

+Note:
-⚠️ This is a front-end prototype created for a design thinking course.
+This is a front-end prototype created for a design thinking course.
 There is no user authentication, no real messaging, and no data is stored.